GambitDan/GambitDan/README.md

 ## 🌱 About Me

--   👨‍💻 I'm currently employed as a **Design Engineer**, where I focus on problem-solving and creating precise, user-focused products.
+-   👨‍💻 I'm a **Survey and Alignment Engineer** at the **[Science and Technology Facilities Council (STFC)](https://stfc.ukri.org/)**, working on high-precision metrology for large-scale science experiments.
--   🎓 I'm also a part-time student at **[The Open University](https://open.ac.uk/)**, studying Software Engineering to bridge the gap between design and development.
+-   🎓 I'm also a part-time student at **[The Open University](https://open.ac.uk/)**, studying Software Engineering to formally bridge my engineering background with my passion for code.
--   🤝 I’m open to collaborating on open-source projects, especially those using **SvelteKit**, **Python**, or anything related to creative web design.
+-   🤝 I’m open to collaborating on open-source projects, especially those using **SvelteKit**, **Python**, or anything related to data visualization.
--   💬 Feel free to ask me about my journey from mechanical design to software development!
+-   💬 Feel free to ask me about my journey from precision engineering to software development!

 ---